Basics Of The Nicaragua Reforestation Residency Visa

 - Four color, passport sized pictures (clean white background);

 - Duly registered deed of Nicaraguan real estate purchase and sales deed (provided by the licensed reforestation farm)

 - Copy of the Investment Registry Certificate issued by the Economic Ministry

 Note that your passport must have at least 6 months of validity left when you apply for residency.

 I hope you’ve found this article on the basics of the Nicaragua reforestation residency visa to be helpful.
-For more information, please contact me at firstname.lastname@example.org or call us at (619) 550-2743.
-We can introduce you to a licensed reforestation expert and a local attorney who will process your visa.
+For more information, please contact us HERE, we can introduce you to a licensed reforestation expert and a local attorney who will process your visa.

 Then make sure to check out our Bookstore... we have titles packed full of premium offshore intel.
 Instant Download - Print off for your private library before the government demands we take these down!